syntasso/kratix-docs/docs/main/05-reference/01-deployment-topology/01-deployment-topology.md

 When a [Kratix Promise](./promises/intro) is installed, or when a request for a new [Resource](./resources/intro) comes in to the Platform, Kratix will react by writing workloads to the Desintation's State Store.

-For example, the State Store in EasyEaty's topology is a Git Repository pictured to the right of the Platform cluster.
+For example, the State Store in EasyEaty's topology is a Git Repository pictured to the right of the platform cluster.
 When the _Web App Golden Path_ Promise was installed on the Platform, a set of workloads required to fulfil the Promise was written to that State Store.

 ## Worker Destinations